kitsunehivern/OI-Resolver/README.md

 - `problems`: The information of the problems.
     - `problems.index`: The index of the problem.
     - `problems.points`: The maximum points for the problem.
+- `contestants`: The information of the contestants.
+    - `contestants.name`: The name of the contestant.
+    - `contestants.logo` (*optional*): The path to the logo of the contestant.
 - `submissions`: The information of the submissions.
-    - `submissions.handle`: The handle of the contestant.
+    - `submissions.name`: The name of the contestant.
     - `submissions.problemIndex`: The index of the problem.
     - `submissions.submitMinutes`: The time elapsed from the start of the contest until the submission in minutes.
     - `submissions.points`: The score of the submission.